hashsha1/FiveM-Anticheat-RiotShield/README.md

 + Riot Secure (Antidump for your scripts)

 Each function has detailed configs, you can simply turn all on or off and also go into detail for looptimes, detection Times and much more.

+The Outstanding Feature for Spawn Restrictions will automatically know wich of your Resources wants to spawn Obj, Peds, Vehicles and add it to the allowed resources.

+The AI Anti Trigger Spam will automatically find Trigger in your Resources and will add them to the Protectionlist - absolute automatically.
+Of course you can set Triggers to a Ignore List, for example basicevents that will Triggered very often.